driedpampas/realme-8-megaguide/readme.md

     <p align="center"><img src="https://i.imgur.com/0xFJVuo.png"></p>
 12. Place your phone on a stable surface, to not disconnect anything.
 This process will take up to 15-20 minutes.
 To get C.14 on your phone, click `Download`
     <p align="center"><img src="https://i.imgur.com/tJiKdLf.png"></p>
-13. If everything goes well, it should look like this
+13. If everything goes well, it should look like this:
     <p align="center"><img src="https://i.imgur.com/QhJ6fVi.png"></p>

+### If you click download but there is no progress go to `Options > Option > General` and untick `Storage Life Cycle Check`

 # 5. Go into Settings and update to C.18